List of built-in iOS apps: Find My

-Find My is an app and service that enables users to track the locations of iOS, iPadOS, macOS, watchOS, AirPods and AirTags.
+Find My is an app and service that enables users to track the locations of iOS, iPadOS, macOS, watchOS, AirPods, AirTags and accessories compatible with the Find My network.
 The app was first released with iOS 13 on September 19, 2019, and combines both the Find My iPhone and Find My Friends apps.
 Missing devices can be made to play a sound at maximum volume, flagged as lost and locked with a passcode, or remotely erased.
 Users are also able to share their GPS locations with friends and family who own Apple devices of their own and can set notifications for when a person arrives or leaves a destination.
+For select iPhone models, users can share their location via a satellite connection when there is no Wi-Fi connection or cell service available.
+With iOS 14.3, Find My gained the ability to track items with AirTags, as well various third-party items that support the Find My network.

 Fitness

 Fitness, formerly Activity, is an exercise tracking companion app available on iPhones running iOS 8.2 or above for users with a connected Apple Watch, or on any device running iOS 16.
 The app displays a summary view of user's recorded workouts from the Apple Watch or supported third-party apps and exercise equipment.
-Workouts in the fitness app show relevant metrics, such as heart rate, depending on the type of exercise and after a 180-day period, the app will also begin to show users their exercise trends averaged over the present and past rolling 90-day windows.
+Workouts in the fitness app show relevant metrics, such as heart rate, depending on the type of exercise, and after an 180-day period, the app will show users their exercise trends averaged over the present and past rolling 90-day windows.

 On December 14, 2020, Apple Fitness+, a guided workout video streaming service, was made available through the Fitness app.